itsjameshan/tweet-gary/README.md

 * which **states** the tweets came from if the user's location is set on, and
 * User **nearby location** on an map if the user's location is set on.

 The number of tweeets will show once tweets collected from different hours.
 The `app.py` script will load less than 10 tweets if any tweets has been collected at the monent of runing the script.
-Otherwise, the script will load an example json file to show gary related tweets collected previously.
+Otherwise, the script will load an example file data.json to show gary related tweets collected previously.

 ## Reference
 This project is inspiared by: